wattsonshusband/distatus/README.md

 ## Compiler
 Distatus is built using Python and uses Pyinstaller as a compiler.

+build.py is also included so if you want to compile the binary yourself you can.

 ## Configuration
 Distatus creates two files called, status.json and config.json.
 These two files are used for holding the user token and the statuses that it cycles.